Updated: Aug 15

 My recommendation is to consider the interest rate on your mortgage, when the mortgage loan will naturally be paid off without extra payments, where the funds will come from if you are looking to pay it off early, and whether you are getting a tax benefit for your interest payments.

-If you require assistance to review the details of how your mortgage debt fits in with your overall financial plan, schedule a call with Peter to learn how he can identify your goals and vision.
+If you require assistance to review the details of how your mortgage debt fits in with your overall financial plan, the Peak Wealth Planning team can assist.

 You may also be interested in reading: